ROUND DANCING — CHOREOGRAPHED BALLROOM

 1a,2a,3a,4;

 This is a solo spot turn.
 Start with the lead foot, and on count "1" step forward, crossing heel in front of trail foot, toes turned out, and turn left face (woman RF).
 On the "a" step side and back, continuing the turn.
 On "2" cross the lead in front again, but it is the heel that moves; the lead toes stay on one spot.
 Continue: /sd, xif/sd, xif; You can go around up to two complete turns, but 360 degrees is more common.
-Often followed with a spot volta clockwise for the man and counter clockwise for the woman.
+In Mas Que Nada by the Dois, we start with spot voltas left and right;; stationary samba; whisk left lady underarm turn; whisk right;

 Circular Volta